-Pupils studying National 4 Maths will also be given the opportunity to achieve a Level 5 Personal Finance Award.
-This course runs concurrently with the National 4 Maths course allowing pupils to achieve two qualifications at the end of the year.
+Pupils studying at National 4 level will also be given the opportunity to achieve a Level 5 Personal Finance Award.
+This course runs concurrently with the National 4 course allowing pupils to achieve two qualifications at the end of the year.